 Place food in air-tight containers and keep all food off of your counters.
 Wipe all food containers such as oil bottles and peanut butter jars, and wipe down counters thoroughly with bleach wipes.
 Sweep floors after every meal to keep crumbs off of your floor, and empty your garbage can often.
 Stop giving mice a free meal.
 If they aren't finding food in your home, it will help prevent them from coming into your house.

-Mice are pests that you definitely don't want in your home.
-Get rid of them quickly and help prevent them from returning.
-Contact us at The Original Bugman Pest Elimination, Inc. today for help to get rid of these pests for good.
+Mice are pests that you definitely don't want taking up residence inside your home.
+Get rid of them quickly and help prevent them from returning with our effective rodent control services.
+Contact us at The Original Bugman Pest Elimination, Inc. today for help to get rid of these rodents for good.